Last updated January 29, 2017

 Now, imagine if you had been around and had the foresight to move to South Korea in the 1960s.
 Or Singapore in the 1970s.
 Back then, nobody knew that these countries would become as successful as they are.

-But those who read the tea leaves, did their research, and took action have created a very enviable position for themselves.
+But those who read the tea leaves, did their research, and – most importantly – took action, have created a very enviable position for themselves.

-Moving to Singapore and even getting Singapore citizenship was easier five years ago than it is today.
+Moving to Singapore and even getting Singapore residency and citizenship was easier five years ago than it is today.
 Several decades ago, they were practically begging for talented people.

 The question is: how do you find the next Singapore, or the next South Korea?
 Fortunately, there are still plenty of new boom markets to consider.
 It’s just a matter of doing your research.